 Variable label no. full-time (regular workers + others)

-Variable label 110.
-Tull-tillle (regular workers + others)

 Variable name az_vz

 Data type Numerical

 Origin ВеН

 Detailed description The variable contains the number of individuals in the establishment who are reported with the person group codes 101, 140, 143, 105, 106, 112, 118, 119, 120, 149, 201, 203, 205, 999 and YYY and as full-time employees.
-Further information on the person group code can be found in the Appendix (Section 8.3) and information on the definition of full-time and part-time employment in Section 3.1.6.
+Further information on the person group code can be found in the Appendix (Section 8.2) and information on the definition of full-time and part-time employment in Section 3.1.6.
 This means that trainees/apprentices and people in marginal part-time employment or in partial retirement are not taken into account.

 Sensitive variable No